Qiskit/documentation/docs/tutorials/assets/nuclear_sqd_pooled/fortran/BUILD_INSTRUCTIONS.md

 sudo apt install gfortran gcc cmake make git liblapack-dev libblas-dev libgsl-dev
 ```

 Install Rust separately on Linux if it is not already available. macOS uses Accelerate for LAPACK; Linux uses the installed BLAS/LAPACK libraries.
 GSL and OpenMP are optional; CMake reports whether they are available.
-The Linux instructions have not been validated for this docs-hosted copy.
+The Linux instructions have not been validated for this companion.

 ## Build the dependencies